TileDB-Inc/TileDB/doc/dev/BUILD.md

 * Git (required by vcpkg)
 * curl (required by vcpkg on non-Windows)

-### Dependency management with vcpkg

-TileDB uses [vcpkg](https://vcpkg.io) to download and build its dependencies.
-By default, the vcpkg repository will be cloned automatically when configuring the build tree.
-To avoid repeatedly cloning the repository, and take full advantage of vcpkg's [binary caching](https://learn.microsoft.com/en-us/vcpkg/users/binarycaching) feature, you are recommended to clone the vcpkg repository manually and set the `VCPKG_ROOT` environment variable on your machine to the path of the repository.

-> [!NOTE]
-> If you have set `VCPKG_ROOT` on your machine and encountered errors like `error: no version database entry for <port> at <version>` it means that your vcpkg repository is out of date.
-You can update it by running `git pull` in the repository directory.

-Vcpkg will not be automatically downloaded if:

-* The `TILEDB_DISABLE_AUTO_VCPKG` environment variable has been defined.
-* The build tree has been configured by directly calling CMake and the `CMAKE_TOOLCHAIN_FILE` variable has been set by the user.

-In these cases no dependencies CMake will find the dependencies based on the rules of the [`find_package`](https://cmake.org/cmake/help/latest/command/find_package.html#command:find_package) command.
-The user is responsible for providing them.

 ## Downloading the source code

 Begin by downloading a release tarball or by cloning the TileDB GitHub repo and checking out a release tag.
 In the following script `<version>` is the version you wish to use (e.g., `2.18.0`)